whatisAI/whatisAI.github.io/_posts/2018-03-15-Gaussian-Mixture-Models.md

 After a short introduction to Gaussian Mixture Models (GMM), I will do a toy  2D example, where I [implement the EM](#EMalgo) algorithm from scratch and compare it to the the result obtained with the [GMM implemented in scikit](#GMMPython).
+Finally, we can apply the GMM to [cluster the job advertisements](#jobgmm).